 Anyone riding a bicycle to school should know and observe safety rules.
 The National Safety Council advises that children are not usually mature enough to make traffic decisions necessary for riding bicycles to school until the fourth grade.
 It is recommended that all students riding bicycles wear helmets for their personal safety.
-These same recommendations also apply to skateboards and scooters
+These same recommendations also apply to skateboards and scooters be used on OLV/JFK property.
+Mopeds, hoverboards, and other motorized transportation devices, excluding medically approved devices, are not allowed at school.

 Bicycles should be parked and locked at the bike stand to ensure protection against theft.
 Skateboards and scooters must be kept in students' lockers.
-Skateboards, scooters, and "heely's" may not be used on OLV/JFK property.
-Mopeds, hoverboards, and other motorized transportation devices, excluding medically approved devices, are not allowed at school.
+Skateboards, scooters, skates, and "heely's" may not